rust-lang/book/nostarch/chapter04.md

 This leads us to the Ownership Rules:

-> 1. Each value in Rust has a variable binding that’s called its ‘owner’.
+> 1. Each value in Rust has a variable binding that’s called its *owner*.
 > 2. There can only be one owner at a time.
 > 3. When the owner goes out of scope, the value will be `drop()`ped.

-Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create ‘deep’ copies of your data.
+Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create "deep" copies of your data.
 Therefore, any _automatic_ copying can be assumed to be inexpensive.

 ### Clone

 But what if we _do_ want to deeply copy the `String`’s data and not just the `String` itself?
 There’s a common method for that: `clone()`.
-We will discuss methods in the section on [`structs`], but they’re a common enough feature in many programming languages that you have probably seen them before.
+We will discuss methods in the section on `structs` in Chapter XX, but they’re a common enough feature in many programming languages that you have probably seen them before.

 Here’s an example of the `clone()` method in action: